zenglenn42/inversion-of-control/README.md

 <h5>&nbsp;</h5>

 With popularity, comes a steady drum beat of new questions, use-cases, and bug reports.
-Some in the community offer PRs, thankfully, but these are not free as they require time and effort to consider and shape.
+Some in the community contribute pull requests, thankfully, but these are not free as they require time and effort to consider and shape.

 Your prop count grows.
 You diligently add test cases for the scenarios you at least understand but feel less definitive about others, especially the ones you'll never need yourself, frankly.